gostevedore/gostevedore.github.io/content/en/docs/docs-v0.11/getting-started/install.md

 ## Install from source

-If you prefer to install Stevedore from source, you can clone the GitHub repository and build it manually.
+If you prefer to install Stevedore from the source, you can clone the GitHub repository and build it manually.
 Here are the steps to follow:

 - Clone the Stevedore repository using Git: